Kong/docs.konghq.com/src/gateway/kong-production/monitoring/prometheus.md

    ✔ Kong is ready!
    ```

-   The script has also installed a mock service to make testing easier.
+   The script installs a mock service to make testing easier.
 You will use this
    service later to generate sample metrics.
 You can send a sample request with:

    ```sh